5 Cloud Computing for Data Science

 These patterns allow you to work with data stored in various cloud locations while leveraging the computational resources of your cloud notebook environment.

-4.2 Conclusion
+5.2 Conclusion

 Cloud platforms provide powerful resources for data science, allowing you to scale beyond the limitations of your local machine.
-Whether you’re using free services like Google Colab or comprehensive platforms like AWS, GCP, or Azure, the cloud offers flexibility, scalability, and specialized tools that can significantly enhance your data science capabilities.
+Whether you’re using free services like Google Colab or comprehensive platforms like AWS, GCP, or Azure, the cloud offers flexibility, scalability, and specialised tools that can significantly enhance your data science capabilities.

 As you grow more comfortable with cloud services, you can explore more advanced features like automated machine learning pipelines, distributed computing, and real-time data processing.
 The cloud is continuously evolving, with new services and features being added regularly to support data science workflows.